njgeorge000158/The-VBA-of-Wall-Street/README.md

 ## **Project Overview**

-This project involved developing a VBA script to format, summarize, and analyze approximately 2.26 million stock trading records spanning 3,000 tickers across three calendar years — 2018, 2019, and 2020.
-The primary objective was to transform raw, high-volume trading data into a structured, queryable summary that surfaces meaningful performance metrics at both the individual ticker and cross-market levels.
+This project encompassed developing a VBA script to format, summarize, and analyze approximately 2.26 million stock trading records spanning 3,000 tickers across three calendar years — 2018, 2019, and 2020.
+The primary objective was to transform raw, high-volume trading data into a structured, searchable summary that reveals meaningful performance metrics at both the individual ticker and cross-market levels.

-The script processes each year's dataset by iterating over every trading record and aggregating key statistics per ticker: yearly opening and closing prices, total trading volume, and net price change.
-From these aggregates, it derives percentage return and identifies the tickers with the greatest total volume, highest percentage gain, and steepest percentage loss for each year.
+The script processes a year's dataset by iterating over every trading record and aggregating key statistics about each ticker: opening price, closing price, total trading volume, and net price change.
+From these aggregates, it calculates the percent change and identifies the tickers with the greatest total volume, highest percent gain, and steepest percent loss.
 This cross-market summary provides an at-a-glance view of standout performers and laggards without requiring manual filtering or pivot analysis.

-Beyond its analytical outputs, the script also handles presentation by applying conditional formatting to highlight positive returns in green and negative returns in red, making performance patterns immediately legible across a dense summary table.
+Beyond its analytical outputs, the script also applyies conditional formatting to highlight positive returns in green and negative returns in red, making performance patterns immediately legible across a dense summary table.

 The result is a pipeline that collapses millions of raw rows into a compact, formatted, and analytically rich summary that reduces what would otherwise require hours of manual Excel work into a single automated process.